svbackend/natai-diary/NOTES.md

+### Nov 18, 2022

+Multiuser setup - now works.
+Decided to filter out notes in ViewModel instead of on database level.

+Bugs:
+1. Sync - note updated (redundant PUT request sent) even though it's not changed since last time
+2. When new note added without authentication - and then user proceeds to sign in - the note that was created not showing up until app restart

 ### Nov 17, 2022

 Somehow was really lazy/unmotivated and tired last couple of days.
 Didn't even realize that I took 4 days break =(